Buyers' Agent FAQs | North Shore Property Questions Answered

 The main reasons people use buyers' agents are:

-Off-market properties.
-We won’t pretend that you can’t get access to off-market properties because you absolutely can.
-It just takes time, effort and relationships with agents.
-However, a good buyers’ agent has those existing relationships with selling agents.
-We are continually nurturing them so that we are the first to know when that perfect property comes up for you.
+Off-market properties: We won't pretend you can't get access to off-market properties yourself, but it takes time, effort and relationships with agents.
+A good buyers' agent has those existing relationships and is continually nurturing them so we're the first to know when your perfect property comes up.
+Plus, if you spend the time to create those relationships with agents, they may begin to think you aren’t a serious buyer.

 -